RektifyAI/attack-playbook/README.md

 - Digital Land

 Running dichotomy from Sena Labs:
-> All DeFi tokens are cryptocurrencies, but not all cryptocurrencies are DeFi.
+> All DeFi tokens are cryptocurrencies, but not all cryptocurrencies are DeFi tokens.